-What do you do when your child doesn’t want to go to school anymore?
+What to do when your child doesn’t want to go to school anymore?
 Learn how to deal with your child’s anxiety about school.

 School is supposed to be an exciting change.
 Making new friends, going to a new campus, being a “big kid.”

 Or so my friend thought.